lcanoi/my-webpage/content/authors/admin/_index.md

 ---
 Luis Cano is an Engineering student in computer sciences at the Instituto Tecnológico de Estudios Superiores de Monterrey (ITESM).
 His research interests include game/app development, web development, computer-assisted education and programming languages.

-He is currently a marketing analytic and frontend web developer at [Pixelwork](https://pixelwork.mx/), where he has made and designed multiple sites for other companies, as well as worked with Search Engine Optimisation, Google Ads, and manteinance for multiple domains.
+He is currently a marketing analyst and frontend web developer at [Pixelwork](https://pixelwork.mx/), where he has made and designed multiple sites for other companies, as well as worked with Search Engine Optimisation, Google Ads, and manteinance for multiple domains.
 Moreover, he has worked on different university projects, such as the creation and development of the Student Participation Comite [website](https://www.cpefetec.com/).
 Furhtermore, he has previously taught a programming course (of *Swift*) for younger students.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.